shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 ### Introduction

 > Describe the general area covered by the project.
+The area we would be covering in this project would be compilers.
+As we are creating a new programming language we would also be covering making an editor and a debugger.

 ### Outline

 > Outline the proposed project.
+Our project will be a "First Programming Language".
+This means that the language we propose to make would be for users with no previous programming knowledge.
+Knowing this we plan to survey educators who are used to teaching programming to get insight into the features that would be useful to implement.
+With this language the users would be able to practise the basic concepts of programming using the editor and debugger built by us.

 ### Background

 > Where did the ideas come from?
+The idea came from taking David Sinclair's module CA4003 Compiler Construction.
+While searching through David Sinclair's Undergraduate Project Ideas on his DCU website we came upon "A First Programming Language".
+While discussing the idea with David Sinclair for our project we concluded that we would want the users of this language to be secondary school students.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?
+The project will provide an easy to use environment for secondary school students to ease themselves into writing code and to learn the basic concepts.
+This would serve as a stepping stone to more complex languages.

 ### Justification

 > Why/when/where/how will it be useful?

 ### Programming language(s)